To navigate to the AWS CloudTrail page, select AWS > CloudTrail in the Lacework Console.

-At the top of the panel, you can specify global filters that apply to all the data displayed in the CloudTrail page, for example, you can only report only activity within the last 2 days.
-This functionality is useful when attempting to pinpoint a specific date range and the activities that occurred within your account(s) at that time frame.
+At the top of the panel, you can specify global filters that apply to all the data displayed in the CloudTrail page, for example, you can report activity within the last 2 hours only.
+This functionality is useful when attempting to pinpoint a specific date range and the activities that occurred during that time frame.

 If no events are listed in the timeline, consider increasing the size of the date range as described below.

 To set a date/time range to report on, add a filter using one of the following methods: